John Dandola

 • Any other examples of review mishaps?

-J.D.: I am always fascinated by people who feel some deep-seated need to review books on the basis that the subject was not approached in the way they sought but how the author sought to undertake his or her own work.
+I am always fascinated by people who feel some deep-seated need to review books on the basis that the subject was not approached in the way they sought but how the author sought to undertake his or her own work.
 You don't review a book or a movie or a play or a painting or a sculpture for what it isn't.
 You review it for what it is.

 My Ghosts of Hammond Castle is quite simply a collection of ghost stories which have been experienced in that very spooky place and have been passed down through the years by word-of-mouth.
 I know the subject matter well and I know just how to tell such stories in an "around-the-campfire" manner.
 The book has gone through two editions; the second edition had some new stories added to it and it will be revised again with an additional story for its third printing.
 The book has sold very well for years and I cannot tell you how many people have gone out of their way to e-mail me expressing their enjoyment in reading it.
 There's even a group of paranormalists who actually became fans of the book because they liked the way I simply told the stories and didn't try to scientifically interpret the occurrences.

 Then suddenly, eight years after the initial publication, someone felt the desperate need to post an online review that the book was "poorly written."
 Was it actually "poorly written" in terms of writing ability and style—things I pride myself on?
 No. This reviewer was using such a maligning phrase as "poorly written" to express that this book of ghost stories wasn't the sort of paranormal treatise she was seeking—probably for some sort of research (in the review she mentions how my biography of the builder of Hammond Castle was so in-depth and that she has a "paranormal library" which makes it a good assumption that she was involved in research of some nature).
-Then after the initial damage she inflicts by using the phrase "poorly written," she then contradicts herself and finally calls the book "fun."
+Then after the initial damage she inflicts by using the phrase "poorly written," she then contradicts herself and finally calls the book "fun".
 Well "fun" was the entire reason I wrote the book as I wrote it!
 It's an entertainment!

 Was this reviewer being malicious?
 Yes, but sadly she didn't even realize it because she was too busy trying to make herself out as smart and superior.
 She was also being needlessly and foolishly public about her disappointment in not getting some instant gratification from an author to supply her with information in the manner she needed it, when she needed it.
 Further, she didn't realize that she was also quite publicly stating that she had not only missed the point of the book entirely but she had not read the cover blurb or preface which both quite accurately and openly explain what the book is about.